yvkozub/curl/docs/ECH.md

 We've added support for ECH to a recent curl build.
 That can use HTTPS RRs published in the DNS, if curl is using DoH, or else can accept the relevant ECHConfigList values from the command line.
-That works with OpenSSL, WolfSSL or boringssl as it's TLS provider, depending on how you build curl.
+That works with OpenSSL, WolfSSL or boringssl as the TLS provider, depending on how you build curl.

 This has not been tested.
 DO NOT USE.